Rebirth (manhwa): Plot

-In the 17th century, the God of White Magic, Kalutika Maybus, neared the end of a battle against the vampire Deshwitat L. Rudbich.
-Kalutika killed Deshwitat's fiancée, Lilith and sealed Deshwitat in limbo.
+The story begins in the 17th century, when Kalutika Maybus, the God of Light, begins his epic battle against the vampire Deshwitat L. Rudbich.
+Once described as the closest of friends, Kalutika killed Deshwitat's fiancée, Lilith and sealed Deshwitat in limbo.

-In the 21st century a band of spiritual investigators led by Sang-Ho Do, uncovers a band of demons.
+The plot continues in the 21st century, when a band of spiritual investigators led by Sang-Ho Do uncovers a band of demons.
 Engaging in combat, most of the party is quickly killed, leaving only Sang-Ho, his daughter Remi, and an exorcist, Millenear Shephield.
-They are about to be defeated when Remi bleeds onto a pile of dust.
+When they are about to be defeated, Remi bleeds onto a pile of dust.
 Her blood inadvertently breaks the seal that binds Deshwitat, releasing him.

-Deshwitat is too weak to fight the demons.
+Deshwitat is depicted as too weak after having been trapped in isolation for so long to fight the demons.
 Sang-Ho decides to sacrifice himself to Deshwitat to give him enough power to save his daughter and Millenear.
-After Deshwitat metamorphoses Sang-Do's body into resurrection dust, he reassures her that upon his death, her father would return to life as a human being.
-He enlists Millenear's help to learn light magic to defeat Kalutika, as he believes his dark magic is not powerful enough.
+After Deshwitat metamorphoses Sang-Do's body into resurrection dust, he reassures Remi that upon his death, her father would return to life as a human being.
+Thinking the power of Light is the only way to defeat Kalutika, he the enlists Millenear's help to learn it.
 Millenear tells him that she is unable to teach light magic herself, but she does know of a Buddhist monastery in Hong Kong that could be able to instruct him.
 The three arrive at the monastery only to be attacked by a swordsman and his companion.
-Deshwitat discovers that the swordsman is his old friend Rett Butler, who should have died over 300 years ago.
-His companion Beryun engages in battle with Deshwitat.
+Deshwitat discovers that the swordsman is his old friend Rett Butler, who should have died over 300 years ago, and his fighting companion Beryun.